robomq/robomq.io/docs/STOMP.md

 	require 'stomp'

-The full documentation of this library is at <http://www.rubydoc.info/github/stompgem/stomp/index>.
+The full documentation of this library is at <a href="https://www.rubydoc.info/github/stompgem/stomp/index" target="_blank">https://www.rubydoc.info/github/stompgem/stomp/index</a>.

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 > In STOMP, username is called login and password is called passcode.

-Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.
+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker won't send heartbeat to client.

 ```ruby
 hash = { :hosts => [